 31 PBUS DATA DISPLAY (OFF/ON)

 Turning this item on enables a display of received Pbus commands on the TDC's display, to assist in troubleshooting Pbus problems.
+This item is always set to OFF at power up.

 32 VIDEO FRAME RATE (25/30)